npmcomponent/philbooth-spooks.js/README.md

 of calls to the returned spy function.
-You probably want this to match the actual name of the function, although it doesn't have to.
+You probably want this to match the actual name of the function, although it doesn't have to
+(for example,
+you may need to avoid name clashes with other properties on the log object).

 `options.log` must be a non-null object that will be used to store the count of calls made to the spy,